 The Halo 28 also features a zippered pocket on the waist belt; our testers appreciated the pocket and found it was big enough for items like a small camera, GPS, snacks, or an inclinometer.

 The JetForce Halo 28 is available in two sizes, a small/medium and a medium/large.
 We felt these two sizes help to fit a wide range of users from 5'4" to 6'4 or maybe a little taller, depending on torso length.
-For users around 5'3" or shorter, we recommend that you check out the Mammut Ride Short, which is our Top Pick for shorter framed users.
 As far as how comfortable the Halo 28 was, its suspension was fantastic and handled anything we could fit into the pack for a day of touring.

-Performance on the down is how well each pack handled and moved with us while skiing and snowboarding on the descent.
-The Halo 28 was less bulky feeling and despite its weight, rode with us above average, earning a near perfect 9 out of 10.
+This metric measures how well each pack handled on the descent.
+The Halo 28 was less bulky feeling and despite its weight, rode with us above average, earning a near-perfect 9 out of 10.
 It moved with us well enough that we would consider heli, cat, or sidecountry skiing with this pack.
 The volume is slightly smaller, but it performed slightly better on the descent than the Arc'teryx Voltair 30, with the Black Diamond Pilot 11 scoring the only 10 out of 10 in the review.

 For comparison, our other OutdoorGearLab Top Picks, the Backcountry Access Float 32, weighs 7 lbs 1 oz and the Mammut Pro Protection tips the scales at 7 lbs 3 oz.
 You do get some benefits for that, primarily the factors that come along with the JetForce system, but there is a small weight penalty.
 The Arc'teryx Voltair 30, which features a slightly more powerful battery, is slightly larger in volume, and is nearly waterproof (and a little less than 2 oz heavier at 7 lbs 9.5 oz).